 The Community Living Guide (CLG) outlines the rules, expectations and behaviors that all residents are expected to abide by, including the COVID-19 Addendum.
 Violations of the Community Living Guide, including failure to follow health and wellbeing guidelines (ex: mask wearing, physical distancing, maintaining a hygienic living space), can result in student sanctioning ranging from warnings to housing termination.
 We encourage parents and guardians to review this document as well.
-Learn more about how you can make the most of your on-campus living experience by reading our Community Living Guide.

 Please note that rooms and roommate information may change due to cancellations, renovations, etc. Check your housing portal to confirm your room assignment before you travel to campus.